athomasq/athomasq.github.io/investing/investing-in-public-appendices/navigating-valuations-as-an-angel.md

 ---
 layout: default
 permalink: /:basename/
-title: Checks and Balances
+title: Navigating High Valuations As An Angel
 ---

-## Angel Investing Year In Review
+## Navigating High Valuations As An Angel

 ----